Civilian Human Resources Training Application System - CES Course Registration

 Planner Workforce Development Guide

 This document provides PCoP members guidance in holistic development based on their individual career goals and the knowledge, skills, and abilities needed to excel in USACE water resources planning.
-MAY 2023 UPDATE: The Environmental sub-CoP Knowledge, Skills, and Abilities (KSAs) have been added to Appendix B. The Career Roadmaps and KSAs for the remaining sub-CoPs are still under development and will be added later this year.
+The October 2023 update of the document includes the addition of KSAs and Career Roadmaps for all Planning Sub-Communities of Practice (Plan Formulation, Economics, Environmental, and Cultural Resources) as well as other updates to content and resources.

 - Civilian Leadership Education Requirements & Opportunities (9 February)